jmorr132/Linux-Server-Configuration/README.md

     3.Install and configure Apache2
-        Serve Python Flask web application as a wsgi app from root path 4.Disabled remote root access
+        Serve Python Flask web application as a wsgi app from root path

+    4.Disabled remote root access

 Reasources Used:

-    onfiguring Linux Web Servers - Udacity.com
+    Configuring Linux Web Servers - Udacity.com

     Get rid of sudo error message - askubuntu

     Create new ssh user - askubuntu

     More info on UFW - Ubuntu docs

     Change timezone - Ubuntu docs

-    Flask App on Ubuntu VPS - DigitalOcean python packages not installing in virtualenv using pip - stackoverflow Move files from one directtory to another - stack exchange Make .git directory web inaccessible
+    Flask App on Ubuntu VPS - DigitalOcean

+    python packages not installing in virtualenv using pip - stackoverflow

+    Move files from one directtory to another - stack exchange

+    Make .git directory web inaccessible

     Fix google + Oauth issue - Udacity Forum

     Using glances - Glances docs

-    Use fail2ban to monitor login - digital ocean Python 2 in virtual enviroment
+    Use fail2ban to monitor login - digital ocean

+    Python 2 in virtual enviroment

     unattended upgardes - ubuntu docs

     Using postgres in flask